-Non-firm Energy Load - Load that is served with additional hydro energy that is available in better than critical period water conditions.
+Non-firm Energy Load - Load served by additional hydro energy available in "better than critical period" water conditions.

 Non-utility Generation - generation that is owned by a third party that is not a utility, such as an industrial customer or an independent power producer.